Back in the day, VW's were everywhere and finding a decent used one for sale was no

 you'll overlook in dim light, so always do your inspections during the day.

-Just about every vehicle you check out will need some work, so the
+Just about every Volkswagen you check out will need some work, so the

-like I want it to be?" and "am I willing to spend the time and money to make these repairs?".
+like I want it to be?" and "am I willing to spend the time and money to make those repairs?".

 Any vehicle can be "brought back", it's just a matter of whether or not you have the time, resources